-All lotters must be in lower case, except for the first letter, as Lower Hutt All letters must be in lower case, except for the first letter, eg Lower Hutt.
+All letters must be in lower case, except for the first letter, e.g., Lower Hutt.
 Dot matrix must not be used.
-Dot matrix must not be used.
-All buses shall have the following signs: All buses Front forward-facing three digit/character route-number and destination combination sign a minimum of 1500mm wide located at or above the top of the windscreen.
+All buses All buses shall have the following signs: All buses Front forward-facing three digit/character route-number and destination combination sign a minimum of 1500mm wide viewing area, located at or above the top of the windscreen.
 Near side, as close as possible to the front entrance, a route number and destination display, at a height of not less than 1.2 metres to the lower edge of the display characters and not more than 2.5 metres to the upper edge of the display characters measured from the ground and, if fitted with a kneeling system, with the vehicle in the normal condition for vehicle travel.
-At the back of the bus a three digit/character route-number and destination combination sign a minimum of 1500mm height and a maximum height of 2500mm above ground level and central or left of centre, ie toward the nearside of the bus, and a minimum width of 1350mm wide.
+At the back of the bus a three digit/character route-number and destination combination sign a minimum of 1500mm height and a maximum height of 2500mm above ground level and central or left of centre, i.e. toward the nearside of the bus, and a minimum width of 1350mm wide viewing area (for clarity, viewing area is the display of the characters).
 Front forward-facing The glass fitted in front of all destination signs must be clear.
-The destination display light sensor must be fitted towards the bottom of the display so that it has access to direct sunlight.
-Message Front and rear route number characters must be a minimum of 200mm high. configuration Front and rear primary destination characters must be a minimum of 125mm high and secondary destination characters a minimum 90mm high.
+The destination display light sensor must be fitted so that it has access to direct sunlight.
+Shading caused by the surround must be taken into account.
+Message configuration Front and rear route number characters must be a minimum of 200mm high.
+Front and rear primary destination characters must be a minimum of 125mm high and secondary destination characters a minimum 90mm high.
 Side route number and destination characters must be a minimum of 70mm high.
 Message scrolling needs to be full word, not by character.
 Where information cannot fit onto a single screen, additional information should page (alternate), not scroll.
 Extra destinations The sign must be controlled by the driver from the driving position and be capable of storing a range of different route and destination information as well as displaying whether the bus is not in service, on charter, school or special work.